helm/helm/docs/types/registry.md

 ```

 ## Versions
+Types are versioned based on [Semantic Versioning](http://semver.org/), for
-Each type may contain any number of versions.
-Versions may be as simple as
+example, *v1.1.0*.
+A type may have any number of versions.
-`v1`, `latest`, or `head`, or may be more complex to contain major and minor
-version numbers.
-Version format is user-defined.

 ## Type files
 Each type version must contain a top-level Deployment Manager template, named